 The Road Transport Licensing Committee (“RTLC”) acts as an independent tribunal body of Government with responsibility for regulating the transport of passengers.
-From 1st January 2019 the RTLC will also have responsibility for regulating the commercial use of goods vehicles – basically any vehicle or trailer carrying goods on a public highway which has a maximum laden weight exceeding 3,500 kg.
+From 1st January 2019 the RTLC assumed responsibility for regulating the commercial use of goods vehicles – basically any vehicle or trailer carrying goods on a public highway which has a maximum laden weight exceeding 3,500 kg.

-It is the duty of the Committee to administer and enforce the provisions of the Road Transport Act 2001 (“the Act”) to benefit and protect the public through the provision of sufficient, efficient, safe, and quality services of public transport.
+It is the duty of the Committee to administer the provisions of the Road Transport Act 2001 ('the Act') to benefit and protect the public through the provision of sufficient, efficient, safe, and quality services of public transport.